ayushinigam21/Tuberculosis-Detection-using-Microscopic-images/README.md

 - The code is optimized for images with a resolution of 640x640.
 You might need to adjust it for different image sizes.
 - The training process may take several hours depending on the dataset size, model complexity, and hardware.
-- This project is intended for research and educational purposes.
-For clinical diagnosis, consult with qualified healthcare professionals.
+- This project is intended for research and educational purposes only.

 ## Acknowledgements

-- The U-Net model architecture is based on the original paper by Ronneberger et al.
-- The dataset used for training is publicly available [mention source if applicable].
+- The dataset used for training is publicly available on kaggle.
 - Inspiration and guidance were drawn from existing research on automated TB detection in microscopic images.